 He sets the bottle on the bar and slides it toward me for approval.
 "Plain, right?"

-Emmett scoffs next to me and I kick him in the shin, well, the side of his shin; it's all I can reach.
-"Yeah.
+Emmett scoffs next to me.
+I kick him in the shin, well, the side of his shin.
+It's all I can reach.
+"Yep.
 Plain and boring, that's me."

 Jasper grabs the bottle and looks at me intently.
 "I like a man who knows exactly what he wants."

 I nod at the compliment and pray my face isn't bright red.
 It certainly feels bright red.
 Emmett covers his mouth with his hand to hide his smile, and I block him out of my peripheral vision.
 Jas pours the drink with flair, swirling it enticingly over the ice.

 "I know you don't normally take it with a twist, but I was wondering, since it's a special occasion and all, if I might garnish that for you tonight."

 Emmett is even more surprised than I am at my uncharacteristic response.
 "Dude, you are really living dangerously tonight."